 Easy.
 It boils down to people, clients, and processes.
 Armed with the information from the first question, you should be able to work with your MSP on finding the right initiatives that directly map to your business value.

 Congratulations.
 You now you have a plan that is value-based.
 Is it time to start grinding through it?
 Not yet.
 You have one more question to answer.

 3. Is this still relevant?

 Situations change.
 Your company’s needs shift.
 And sometimes the universe throws you a curveball.

 Your newly laid-out plan might be great for right now, but it needs to be reviewed regularly.
 In our experience, a monthly check-in is a great way to make sure the plan still aligns to your business goals.

-Remember back in March when the Covid-19 pandemic shifted everyone to a remote work environment almost overnight?
+Remember March 2020 when the Covid-19 pandemic shifted everyone to a remote work environment almost overnight?
 This is a great example of why you need a regular reassessment.
 Imagine a company with an initiative of enhancing their environment security by implementing a next generation firewall.
 Thanks to the pandemic, they would need to rethink this move.
-Since no one is in the office anymore, securing it does less to accomplish their goal.
-Instead they would need to pivot to a zero-trust host-based agent so security follows each employee no matter where they are.
+If no one is in the office anymore, securing it does less to accomplish their goal.
+Instead they would need to pivot to a zero-trust, host-based agent so security follows each employee no matter where they are.

 Another example would be a company experiencing major growth or an acquisition.
 An initiative that was lower priority before, like user onboarding or cloud-based file sharing, might all of a sudden be thrust to the top of their list.

 This is why a good monthly or quarterly meeting discussing your IT strategy with your MSP should be a permanent part of your process.
 It’ll allow for modifications to your IT plan so it remains on track with your business needs and goals.

 Next time you discuss your company’s IT strategy with your MSP, bring these three questions (and answers!) to the table and watch how relevant and valuable your IT plan becomes moving forward.